Entrepreneurship and Enterprise Development

 Only students who are in the Wisconsin Full-time MBA Program may apply to participate in the program.
 Applications take place during the spring of your first year.

-- Students must complete the application and mail a copy of their résumé to WeinertCenter@bus.wisc.edu during the application window.
+- Students must complete the application and send a copy of their résumé to WeinertCenter@bus.wisc.edu during the application window

 - Students are informed if they are admitted to the program in early April

 Current first-year full-time MBA students (open to all specializations).

 Spring semester.
 Please check the website for the exact date.